Therapy For Black Women

 Use in Therapy

 As therapists who understand cultural nuances, we offer more personalized and effective treatment.
-Our approach to therapy for Black women is integrative, using a blend of evidence-based practices with validation and empathy:
+Our approach to therapy for Black women is integrative and strengths-based, using a blend of evidence-based practices with validation and empathy while tapping into strength already there:

-Trauma-Informed Therapy helps you process and heal from racial trauma and discrimination negatively impacting your mental health.
+• Trauma-Informed Therapy helps you process and heal from trauma negatively impacting your mental health.

-Cognitive Behavioral Therapy (CBT) helps you challenge unhelpful thinking patterns and core beliefs you have about yourself due to your experiences of racism.
+• Cognitive Behavioral Therapy (CBT) helps you challenge unhelpful thinking patterns and core beliefs you have about yourself.

 About Dr. Shaneze Gayle Smith

-I am licensed to provide therapy in 41 states and would be honored to support you on your journey towards self-growth and healing.
+I am licensed to provide therapy in 41 states.

-As a Black and Latina mixed race first-generation American, I often felt like I didn’t fit into “one” box not being enough of any of my identities.
-It was difficult navigating the pressure of balancing the cultural values and expectations of my family's heritage with the expectations of American society (collectivist vs individualistic).
-Having navigated spaces where I was the only one who looked like me in the room, I think it’s so important to have a space where you feel safe to process all parts of your identity.
+As a Black first-generation American, I often felt torn between different worlds.
+It was difficult navigating the pressure of balancing the cultural values and expectations of my family's heritage with the expectations of American society.
+Having navigated spaces where I was the only one who looked like me in the room, it’s so important to have a space where you feel safe to process all parts of your identity.
 Together, we’ll help you cultivate self-acceptance of who you are, set boundaries, discover pathways for activism and recover from burnout.

 Education